Pushpendra766/the-indian-times/README.md

-# Indian Times is a news site created using ReactJS.
+# Indian Times.
 # Introduction
 This site is created using ReactJS and Bootstrap.
+It is a news site that fetches news from api.
 # API
 You need to replace API_KEY with your api key from https://newsapi.org/
 # Features